-The system features a diverter valve with suction tube to draw non-toxic RV water system antifreeze into the waterlines.
-There is also a water heater bypass valve to avoid filling the water heater with antifreeze.
+The system features a Winterization (diverter) valve with siphon tube (located near the water pump) to draw non-toxic RV water system antifreeze into the waterlines.
+There is also a Water Heater Bypass valve to avoid filling the water heater with antifreeze.

-Leave bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
-Place in BYPASS position ONLY when using antifreeze in waterlines.
+Leave the Water Heater Bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
+Place in BYPASS position ONLY when using antifreeze solution in waterlines.